sumo47/kotlin_learning/README.md

     - state direction is up to down
     - event direction is down to up
  * remember - is use to remember state value when composable run again  , rememberSaveable - is use to remember state value when composable create again
+# LaunchedEffect -
+ * it is use to trigger method or function when we want ,
+ * syntax -     LaunchedEffect(key1 = dependency) { function i want to trigger }
+ * useEffet like